RNITDIR/test/README.md

-Thi is my first project
+#This is my first project
+#This is a second line